Keeper Password Manager Review 2023

 8.0 / 10

-Keeper does a number of things extremely well, in some areas even surpassing its competitors.
-Its extensive autofill settings would be a welcome addition to other password managers, functioning well on the desktop as well as mobile devices.
-After all, autofill reliability is the backbone of any password manager and here, Keeper is definitely at the head of the pack.
+Keeper does a number of things extremely well and even surpasses its competitors in some areas.
+Its extensive autofill settings would be a welcome addition to other password managers, and they work well on both desktops and mobile devices.
+After all, autofill reliability is the backbone of any password manager and Keeper does not disappoint in this area.

 All the same, thanks to its variety of features, reliability, and extensive customization options, Keeper is one of the best password managers on the market.